hoanhan101/gray/_posts/2020-10-13-original-masterpiece.md

 ---

-According to [Adam M. Grant’s Originals](https://www.goodreads.com/book/show/25614523-originals?ac=1&from_search=true&qid=hmhJm1ODZL&rank=3), lots of creative geniuses came up with **a large number of ideas consistently** throughout the years.
+According to [Adam M. Grant’s Originals](https://www.goodreads.com/book/show/25614523-originals?ac=1&from_search=true&qid=hmhJm1ODZL&rank=3), many creative geniuses came up with **a large number of ideas** throughout the years.
 For example,
 - Shakespeare produced 37 plays and 154 sonnets in the span of 2 decades.
 - Mozart composed more than 600 pieces before his death at 35.
 - Beethoven produced 650 pieces in his lifetime.